Homepage look and feel

 Step 1: Create your div

-First things first: let's use the article editor to create and style the div we want to use.
+First things first: use the article editor to create and style the div we want to use.

 Step 2: Add to your homepage